Don Goldman, Executive Director & CEO

 Cindy joined the JFS team in November 2011.
 She has owned and managed several businesses for over 20 years.
 Cindy manages the day to day operation of the Kansas office.

-Brooke Nelson, Case Manager
+Brooke Nelson, Food & Shelter Team Manager

 Brooke joined JFS in February 2009 as the case manager for the community assistance program.
 In 2006, Brooke graduated with a Master’s degree in Social Work from the University of Kansas with a clinical concentration in children and families.
 Her undergraduate degree is in philosophy and religion.
 Previously, Brooke has worked in non-profit organizations and for the state of Missouri doing foster care case management.